Vipers FC: History

 Vipers FC appointed manager Maged Ibrahim and finished the 2021 season in 4th place.
 The team stormed its way to the 2021 State League Two Grand Final but fell to Adelaide University on penalties.

 2022 saw Vipers FC build on what the new coaches implemented the previous season.
-The team finished in second place and defeated the top ranked Cobras on aggregate 6-2 in the semi final to face Western Strikers in the State League 2 Grand Final and be awarded Champions of State League Two and gain promotion to the next division.
-In perhaps the most famous game of the clubs history up to that point, Vipers FC found themselves down 1-3 early in the second half but showed true determination and togetherness to fight back.
+The team finished in second place and defeated the top ranked Cobras on aggregate 6-2 in the semi-final to face Western Strikers in the State League 2 Grand Final and be awarded Champions of State League Two and gain promotion to the next division.
+In perhaps the most famous game of the club's history up to that point, Vipers FC found themselves down 1-3 early in the second half but showed true determination and togetherness to fight back.
 Vipers FC number 9 Alexi Georgakopoulos volleyed home a second goal for the team before they forced an own goal in the 92nd minute to send the game to Extra Time.
-After the restart it was the Vipers who were controlling the play and they soon found the back of the net through an extraordinary goal from a corner kick by star winger Matheus Rodrigues.
+After the restart, it was the Vipers who were controlling the play and they soon found the back of the net through an extraordinary goal from a corner kick by star winger Matheus Rodrigues.
 After going 4-3 up the Vipers continued to hold their ground and the Strikers lost their composure with two players being red carded in Extra Time.

 Vipers FC's 4-3 win over Western Strikers marked their return to State League One after facing relegation in 2020, erasing the heartache of their 2021 Grand Final loss to Adelaide University.

 Coach Maged Ibrahim was awarded the State League Two Coach of the Year at the Football South Australia 2022 award ceremony.